ldethanhoffer/website/site/README.md

-My own personal website, built from scratch with the help of TheWeirdOne
+## My own website, built from scratch with the help of TheWeirdOne

-Some highlights:
+ ### Some highlights:

-Integrated the Bulma framework
+* Integrated the Bulma framework

-added MathJax functionality to include the use of LaTeX
+* added MathJax functionality to include the use of LaTeX

-Added PHP functionality
+* Added PHP functionality

-Added some javascript code using JQuery to make text and sidebar expandable!
+* Added some javascript code using JQuery to make text and sidebar expandable!